 Foxy and Shmoxy: Art Detectives

 Join these two witty foxes who solve mysterious cases involving artworks in the galleries!
 Using a humorous storytelling format, Foxy and Shmoxy help young children access and experience artworks in unique ways.
+Performances occur during the school year, stay tuned for more details.

 The DAM annually offers a variety of camps for kids ages 5-11 in June, July, and August.
 Registration opens in early February of each year and camps tend to fill up quickly.
 Please be aware all camps for Summer 2023 have sold out.